3i Group (LON:III) Trading Down 17.4% After Analyst Downgrade

-3i Group (LON:III – Get Free Report) traded down 17.4% on Thursday after Deutsche Bank Aktiengesellschaft lowered their price target on the stock from GBX 4,600 to GBX 4,300.
+3i Group (LON:III – Get Free Report) shares fell 17.4% during mid-day trading on Thursday after Deutsche Bank Aktiengesellschaft lowered their price target on the stock from GBX 4,600 to GBX 4,300.
 Deutsche Bank Aktiengesellschaft currently has a buy rating on the stock.
 3i Group traded as low as GBX 3,295 and last traded at GBX 3,360.
-7,001,480 shares were traded during trading, an increase of 31% from the average session volume of 5,335,145 shares.
+7,001,480 shares traded hands during trading, an increase of 31% from the average session volume of 5,335,145 shares.
 The stock had previously closed at GBX 4,069.

-Several other equities research analysts have also commented on III.
-UBS Group reaffirmed a “buy” rating and set a GBX 4,700 price target on shares of 3i Group in a research note on Friday, November 7th.
-Citigroup restated a “buy” rating and issued a GBX 4,800 price objective on shares of 3i Group in a report on Friday.
-Finally, JPMorgan Chase & Co. reissued an “overweight” rating on shares of 3i Group in a research report on Friday, July 25th.
-Four equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat, 3i Group has a consensus rating of “Buy” and a consensus price target of GBX 4,600.
+Several other research firms have also issued reports on III.
+JPMorgan Chase & Co. reissued an “overweight” rating on shares of 3i Group in a research report on Friday, July 25th.
+UBS Group reiterated a “buy” rating and issued a GBX 4,700 price target on shares of 3i Group in a report on Friday, November 7th.
+Finally, Citigroup restated a “buy” rating and set a GBX 4,800 price objective on shares of 3i Group in a research note on Friday.
+Four investment analysts have rated the stock with a Buy rating, According to data from MarketBeat, 3i Group has a consensus rating of “Buy” and a consensus price target of GBX 4,600.

-3i Group (LON:III – Get Free Report) last issued its earnings results on Thursday, November 13th.
-The company reported GBX 340.20 earnings per share for the quarter.
-3i Group had a return on equity of 19.97% and a net margin of 96.45%.
-As a group, research analysts forecast that 3i Group will post 622.7106227 earnings per share for the current year.
+3i Group (LON:III – Get Free Report) last issued its quarterly earnings results on Thursday, November 13th.
+The company reported GBX 340.20 earnings per share (EPS) for the quarter.
+3i Group had a net margin of 96.45% and a return on equity of 19.97%.
+Equities analysts forecast that 3i Group will post 622.7106227 EPS for the current year.

 3i Group Company Profile